deepilla/petitions/README.md

 # Petitions

-Petitions is a viewer for UK Parliament petition data.
+Petitions is a web app for viewing UK Parliament petition data.

 The UK's [Parliamentary Petitions](https://petition.parliament.uk/) website is like change.org for political issues affecting the UK.
-This app shows petition signatures broken out by country and by parliamentary constituency.
+Any UK resident can create a petition and, providing they get enough signatures, have their issue debated in Parliament.
+This app shows signatures broken out by country and by parliamentary constituency.
 Try it out [here](http://petitions.deepilla.com).

 ## Install/Build

 Petitions is made with [Elm](http://elm-lang.org/) and [Sass](http://sass-lang.com/).
 The easiest way to build it is with the provided [NPM](https://www.npmjs.com/) scripts (also compatible with [Yarn](https://yarnpkg.com/)).
 But if you don't have NPM/Yarn, it's easy enough to build the project manually.

-Start by cloning the repo and then do one of the following:
+Start by cloning/downloading the repo.
+Then do one of the following:

 ### Build With NPM/Yarn (Recommended)